Asparkam - instructions for use. Overdose of asparkam is fatal

 • At long-term use Asparkam must be taken lab tests blood, urine.

-• If a solution for intravenous administration is used, it must be administered slowly, this will help to exclude the development of hyperkalemia and hypermagnesemia.
+• If an intravenous solution is used, it should be administered slowly to help prevent the development of hyperkalemia and hypermagnesemia.

-• Taking the drug is often included in complex treatment myocardial infarction or stroke.
+• The drug is often included in complex treatment myocardial infarction or stroke.

-• Taking the drug requires a systematic ECG.
+• Taking the drug requires systematic ECG testing.

-• Tablets belong to the safest form of the drug, but in acute period they may not show their immediate effect, so doctors may prescribe the drug intravenously.
+• Tablets are the safest form of the drug, but acute period they may not show their effects quickly, so doctors may prescribe the drug intravenously.

-• Forbidden without preliminary consultation a doctor to take the drug, increase or decrease the dose.
+• Prohibited without preliminary consultation doctor to take the drug, increase or decrease the dose.

-Asparkam refers to the relatively safe drugs used in the therapy of pathologies of the heart and blood vessels.
-It can be used for therapeutic or prophylactic purposes, but nevertheless, its reception must always be agreed with a doctor in the field of cardiology or neurology.
+Asparkam is a relatively safe drugs, used in the treatment of pathologies of the heart and blood vessels.
+It can be used for therapeutic or prophylactic purposes, but its use should always be agreed with a doctor in the field of cardiology or neurology.

 Overdose